 Do you have a passion for Maya archaeology and fancy learning how to read Maya glyphs?
-While there are a number of books you can buy, such as Michael D. Coe and Mark Van Stone’s Reading the Maya Glyphs (buy this on Amazon/Amazon UK), you might also want to check out these 5 fantastic and completely free online resources, especially if you’re on a tight budget.
+While there are a number of books you can buy – such as Michael D. Coe and Mark Van Stone’s Reading the Maya Glyphs – you might also want to check out these 5 useful and completely free online resources, especially if you’re on a tight budget.

 This two-part booklet by Mark Pitts is perfect for beginners and assumes no prior knowledge of linguistics or Maya grammar.
 Part 1 provides an introduction to the Maya and their writing system, a syllabary of glyphs, guides to reading Maya texts and writing your name in glyphs, some commonly used vocabulary, and tips on how to start writing short sentences.
 Part 2 deals primarily with Maya numbers and the Maya calendar system, which consists of three different cycles: the Tzolk’in, the Haab, and the Long Count.

-2) Introduction to Maya Hieroglyphs Workshop Handbook – This handbook by Harri Kettunen (University of Helsinki) and Christophe Helmke (University College London) is meant to be used in conjunction with their hieroglyphic workshops but it may still be useful for independent learners.
+This handbook was created by Harri Kettunen (University of Helsinki) and Christophe Helmke (University College London) and is meant to be used in conjunction with their hieroglyphic workshops.
+That said, it may still be useful for independent learners.
 It provides a more detailed overview of the Maya writing system and the history of its decipherment as well as the conventions used in transliterating and translating Maya texts.

-If you’re interested in learning more about Maya history, you may want to download a copy of her guide to the royal Maya Dynasties of the Classical Period, which provides some basic biographical data about each of the known Maya rulers and a summary of the stelae their names appear on.
+If you’re interested in learning more about Maya history, you may want to download a copy of Calvin’s guide to the royal Maya Dynasties of the Classical Period, which provides some basic biographical data about each of the known Maya rulers and a summary of the stelae their names appear on.

 Dr. David Stuart’s blog is essential reading for anyone who is interested in Maya archaeology and linguistics.
 You won’t find any real lessons on Maya glyphs on this blog but you will find plenty of articles on the latest developments in Maya epigraphy, art, and archaeology as well as links to related blogs and websites.
 With over half a million views to date, this blog has more than earned its place on this list and can be enjoyed by scholars and non-scholars alike.

 Note: All information on this page was correct at the time of publication.